 “The admirable ensemble cohesion brought these individual characters and musicians into a unified narrative.
 At one moment flutist Nicholas Southwick intensely focused on the soprano to produce a seamless unison response and accent to the poetry before delving into his own melodious solo.” – The Boston Musical Intelligencer

 Praised by the Royal Gazette for his “beautiful phrasing” and “bright and lively playing” and by the Boston Musical Intelligencer for his "admirable ensemble cohesion," flutist Nicholas Southwick made his international solo debut at the age of 18 performing the music of J.S.
 Bach with the Bermuda Chamber Orchestra in Hamilton, Bermuda and has since performed in Austria, France, the United Kingdom, and northern Italy, where he held a principal flute fellowship position at the Trentino Festival.
 He holds awards from the Presser Foundation, Orchestra of the Americas, and Bay Chamber Concerts (Rockport, ME), where he was honored with the Ezra Rachlin Prize for Excellence.

 In demand as an instructor, Nicholas serves on the flute faculties of the Tufts University Community Music Programs, Concord Conservatory of Music, and Ipswich Schools.
-He has also worked as a Teaching Artist for El Sistema Somerville and traveled to Cap-Haitian, Haiti under the auspices of the Fulbright Association to teach flutists at the Institut de Musique "Cemuchca."
+He has also worked as a Teaching Artist for El Sistema Somerville and traveled to Cap-Haitian, Haiti under the auspices of the Fulbright Association to teach flutists and coach chamber music at the Institut de Musique "Cemuchca."